What causes white bumps in mouth? Explore on the reasons for small bumps in mouth, sore throat, and canker sores in adults, baby and how to get rid.

 Causes Bumps on Gums

 There are three common conditions that may result bump on the gum and they include infection, injuries or canker sores.
 Some are associated with pain while others are painless.
-Let us look at the main causes of white bumps in mouth.
+The following are some of the main causes:

 Tooth infections are the most common reason that lead to a small white bumps on the gums.
 An infection in the tooth may occur due to trauma, a decayed tooth and dental chronic abscess.
 These kind of problems can leave behind a bump on the gum that may appear whitish in colour.